habiba-cap/DecodeLabs--internship/README.md

 # DecodeLabs--internship
 Project: Retail Sales

 Internship: DecodeLabs – Data Science

 Developer: Habiba Mohamed

 # Project Objective
---- The objective of this project was to transform raw retail transaction data into a high-impact visual dashboard.
+- The objective of this project was to transform raw retail transaction data into a high-impact visual dashboard.
 By cleaning messy datasets and applying advanced visualization techniques, I provided the business with a clear view of revenue drivers, consumer behavior, and operational demand.

 # Technical Implementation
----Data Preprocessing & CleaningImputation Strategy: Handled missing Price Per Unit values using category-based medians to preserve the natural pricing structure of the inventory.
+-Data Preprocessing & CleaningImputation Strategy: Handled missing Price Per Unit values using category-based medians to preserve the natural pricing structure of the inventory.

----Math Validation: Programmatically recalculated Total Spent (Price x Quantity) to ensure 100% accuracy across all 12,000+ records.
+-Math Validation: Programmatically recalculated Total Spent (Price x Quantity) to ensure 100% accuracy across all 12,000+ records.

----Outlier Control: Applied a 99th percentile cap to revenue figures to ensure the final dashboard reflects standard business operations rather than statistical noise.Date ----Standardization: Converted transaction logs into standard datetime objects for accurate time-series analysis.
+-Outlier Control: Applied a 99th percentile cap to revenue figures to ensure the final dashboard reflects standard business operations rather than statistical noise.Date ----Standardization: Converted transaction logs into standard datetime objects for accurate time-series analysis.

-CompletedData Cleaning: Handled missing values using category-based median imputation and recalculated totals for mathematical consistency.
+# 2. The Executive Dashboard (EDA)
-Outlier Management: Identified and capped high-value outliers (99th percentile) to ensure statistical models weren't skewed.
+I designed an 8-panel dashboard to tell a complete story of the retail environment:

-Exploratory Data Analysis (EDA): Analyzed revenue distribution, payment preferences, and inventory demand.
+Revenue Leaders: A horizontal breakdown of which product categories drive the most income.

-Visual Storytelling: Developed a comprehensive 8-plot dashboard using Matplotlib and Seaborn to visualize the business "heartbeat."
+Monthly Sales Pulse: A dedicated time-series trend (highlighted in red) to track monthly business momentum.

-Predictive Analytics: Established a strong correlation ($R^2 \approx 0.90$) between quantity and total spend for future revenue forecasting.
+Channel Share: A donut chart comparing the success of Online vs. In-Store sales.

-Repository Structure retail_store_sales.csv: The raw dataset provided by DecodeLabs. analysis_script.py: The shorthand Python script for cleaning and visualization. retail_sales_report.png: The final exported dashboard.
+Statistical Heatmap: Analyzed the correlation between price points and quantity sold.

-How to Run
+Payment Logistics: Identified how customers prefer to pay at different store locations.

-Ensure you have pandas, seaborn, and matplotlib installed.
+Inventory Demand: Visualized total units sold per category to assist with stock planning.

-Place the retail_store_sales.csv in the same directory as the script.
+# Key Business Takeaways
-Run the script to see the data summary and generate the dashboard.
+High-Value Categories: The "Butchers" and "Electric Household" segments are the primary revenue anchors for the store.

-Main InsightsTop Performer: The "Butchers" category is the primary revenue driver.
+Digital Trends: Online shopping shows significant strength, particularly when paired with Digital Wallet payment methods.

-Channel Shift: Online sales now account for a significant portion of the total market share, heavily utilizing Digital Wallets.
+Growth Trajectory: The Monthly Sales Trend shows consistent upward movement, indicating a healthy and growing customer base.
-Volume over Price: Quantity sold has a much higher correlation with revenue than unit price changes.
+ Price: Quantity sold has a much higher correlation with revenue than unit price changes.